wp-plugins/wp-swimteam/ReadMe.txt

 The [wp-SwimTeam blog](http://www.wp-swimteam.org) provides full details on changes, bugs, enhancesments, future developments and much more and is the definitive source for the Change Log.

+= 1.35 =
+* Included full swimmer profile in HTML version of Registration Email so it will pick up all of the optional swimmer fields.
+The Plain Text email remains very simple.
+* Fixed bug which appeared in Rosters and/or My Swimmers when zero swimmers were present in the system (aka new installation).

 = 1.34 =
 * Second phase of Hy-tek Meet Entries Export completed.
 Meet entries can be exported to Hy-tek Team Manager in HY3 format.